pallavi-676/assignment-8-gym-management-api/README.md

 ## 🔐 Environment Variables

-Create a .env file inside the assignment-08-gym-api folder.

-Add the following:

-PORT=5050
-MONGODB_URI=your_mongodb_connection_string
-SESSION_SECRET=your_session_secret

-Do not upload the .env file to GitHub.

 The project uses .env.example as a reference for the required environment variables.

 ## 🗄️ Database Models